 license to the CRM app.
 Everyone gets the messaging app.

-The IT department at Company A wants to ensure that only the correct set of people in the customer organization can access certain third-party applications.
-This involves synchronizing user profiles from Cloud Identity to all linked third-party applications that are assigned to particular users.
+The IT department at Company A wants to ensure that only the correct set of people in the customer organization can access certain third-party apps.
+This involves synchronizing user profiles from Cloud Identity to all linked third-party apps that are assigned to particular users.

-When a user loses access to an app (they leave the company no longer need the app) their profile is removed from the relevant linked third-party applications so licenses aren't blocked.
+When a user loses access to an app (they leave the company or no longer need the app) their profile is automatically removed from the relevant linked third-party apps.
+This avoids blocked licenses.

 IT sets up their cloud apps for automated provisioning:

-- Make a list of the cloud apps their employees are using.
+- Make a list of the cloud apps employees use.

 - Locate these apps in the Cloud Identity SAML and automated user provisioning catalogs.

 - Set up SSO for these apps by turning on SSO for them one by one (if SSO isn't set up already).

 - Configure automated user provisioning for the apps.